birc-gsa-solutions/fasta-python/README.md

 You can test your program by running the `test-fasta-recs.sh` script in the root directory of the repository.
 It will compare the output of your `fasta-recs` program against the expected output.

+In the root of this repository is a script, `fasta-recs` that will run Python on the file `src/fasta-recs.py`, so if you start writing your program from this file, you are good to go.

 ## Exercise: Extracting subsequences

 Once we start searching in genomic sequences, it can be helpful to have a tool that extracts a subsequence from a Simple-FASTA file.
 With such a tool, or code to a similar effect, we can get the genomic sequence at a given position and check that it matches the pattern we searched for.